 You could also invest your 100K in raw lands.
 Investing in lands is a profitable venture because of one key reason: land is scarce and its demand will always exceed its supply.

-Lastly, you can invest in real estate through apps like Fundrise.
+Another option to invest in real estate is a REIT, or real estate investment trust through apps like Fundrise.
 Fundrise is the first investment platform to create a simple, low-cost way for anyone to access real estate’s historically consistent, exceptional returns.
 Your $100,000 can go a long way through Fundrise as they consistently make 8.7% – 12.4% in historical returns ($12,400 in profit for your $100K).

 4. Index funds.

 Investing in index funds is like investing in the stock market without taking on too much risk.
 The risk of investing in index funds is very minimal yet the benefits are massive.
 The trick is to diversify your stocks by buying the largest companies through your index fund.

 According to Bankrate, the best index funds to own this year are as follows: